mehulagg/gitlab/doc/integration/jira/dvcs.md

 ## Refresh data imported to Jira

 Jira imports the commits and branches every 60 minutes for your projects.
-Real-time integration is planned, and you can refresh the data manually from the Jira interface:
+You can refresh the data manually from the Jira interface:

 1. Sign in to your Jira instance as the user you configured the integration with.
 1. Go to **Settings (gear) > Applications**.